 Which Documents Do You Need to Buy Property in Turkey?

-passport — original document and a copy with notarized Turkish translation (biometric photographs may be required for remote transactions or follow-up legal processes);
+Passport — original and a copy with a notarized translation into Turkish (biometric photos may be required for remote transactions).

-taxpayer identification number (Vergi Kimlik Numarası) — can be obtained in person or online within one day;
+Tax Identification Number (Vergi Kimlik Numarası) — can be obtained online or in person within one day.

 Can You Obtain a Turkish Passport Through Local Real Estate Investments?